padrinobook/padrinobook/02-job-vacancy-application.md

 ### Writing First Tests

-Now it is time to begin developing our code with tests.
-As mentioned in the introduction, we will *describing the behavior of code*[^bdd] with the testing framework [RSpec](http://rspec.info/ "RSpec").
+Our site does not list static entries of job offers that you write, but other users will be allowed to post job offers from the internet to our site.
+We need to add this beahvior to our site.
+To be on the sure side, we will implement this behavior by writing tests first, then the code.
+We use the [RSpec](http://rspec.info/ "RSpec") testing framework for this.

-As we created our *page-controller* with `padrino g controller page`, Padrino created a spec file under *spec/app* for us automatically.
-So let's examine our allready written *spec/app/controller/page_controller_spec.rb* which passes all
+Remember when we created the *page-controller* with `padrino g controller page`?
+Thereby, Padrino created a corresponding spec file *spec/app/controller/page_controller_spec.rb* which has the following content:
-tests:

 {: lang="ruby" }